DyogenIBENS/BowfinGOPhylogeny/README.md

 **BowfinGOPhylogeny** is a repository to build distance-based gene-order phylogenies, based on the approach we used in [the bowfin genome paper](https://www.researchsquare.com/article/rs-92055/v1).
 The notebook shows how to use the python3 scripts stored in `modules/` in conjonction with standard tree building tools to reproduce the 13 ray-finned fish phylogeny we presented.

+In addition, we provide all source data used for genome comparisons shown in [the bowfin genome paper](https://www.researchsquare.com/article/rs-92055/v1).
+See [data/README.md](data/README.md) for details.

 ## Quick start with binder

 Click the **launch binder** badge above to directly open and interactively run the notebook.